OpenRiskNet/openapi-examples/Maastricht University/README.md

 ## WikiPathways

-Interactive OpenAPI UI is available at http://webservice.wikipathways.org/ with the Swagger JSON at http://webservice.wikipathways.org/index.php?swagger
+Interactive OpenAPI UI is available at http://webservice.wikipathways.org/ with the OpenAPI JSON at http://webservice.wikipathways.org/index.php?swagger

 ## BridgeDb

-Interactive OpenAPI UI is available at http://webservice.bridgedb.org/ with the Swagger JSON at http://www.bridgedb.org/swagger/swagger.json
+Interactive OpenAPI UI is available at http://webservice.bridgedb.org/ with the OpenAPI JSON at http://www.bridgedb.org/swagger/swagger.json

 ## Other options